 Itinerary - 9 Days

-Arrive in Vienna this morning and drive across the border into the vineyard-laced hills of southern Moravia, Czech Republic.
+Arrive in Vienna this morning and drive across the border into the vineyard-laced hills of southern Moravia, Czechia.
 Check into our hotel in Valtice and gather

 for an orientation and lunch.
 Then venture into the UNESCO-listed Lednice-Valtice Cultural Landscape: